AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence

 The primary term is the mean squared error,

 computed over all pixels, channels, and batch elements.

 To enforce spectral agreement, we add a radial power spectral density (PSD) matching term.
-After subtracting the spatial mean to suppress DC bias, we compute 2D FFTs using orthonormal normalization and evaluate the radially averaged PSD $P(k)$ by binning $|\hat{F}|^2$ on the unshifted FFT grid.
+After subtracting the spatial mean to remove the zero-wavenumber component, we compute 2D FFTs using orthonormal normalization and evaluate the radially averaged PSD $P(k)$ by binning $|\hat{F}|^2$ on the unshifted FFT grid.
 We then minimize the mean squared difference of $\log_{10}P(k)$ within a selected wavenumber band: